hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 There are many guided Quilotoa Loop tours, yet many visitors opt to hike the loop on their own.

-This is one of the most popular treks in Ecuador and many hikers walk the trail daily.
-Since most sleep in guesthouses along the route, it’s easy to talk with fellow hikers, get up to date trail information, and find new hiking buddies along the way.
 Each guesthouse also provides a hand-drawn map plus all of the trail options are clearly marked on Maps.me.
 There are signboards along the way.
 However, it’s still possible to deviate from the trail.
 (As you can see I had a few short missteps).

 If you have basic hiking skills, can follow an offline hiking map, and aren’t worried about time, you will have no problems hiking the Quilotoa Loop without a tour.
-On the contrary, guides are easy to find in the villages or can be arranged in Latacunga.
+On the contrary, local guides are easy to find in the villages or can be arranged in Latacunga.
 Always do what feels best for you.

 Safety Tips for Quilotoa Loop Ecuador